 Curvature of the zero isodop represents changing wind direction with height.
 In this case here, the zero isodop is shaped like the letter "S." The wind direction near the RDA is from the south-southwest while the wind direction is from the west-southwest near the edge of the display.
 The associated vertical wind profile shown here indicates that the winds are turning clockwise with height.
 The meteorological term for this is veering.
-Veering generally indicates that warm air advection is occurring.
+Veering generally indicates that warm air advection is occurring due to the low-level southerly winds.

 Here is a real-world example of veering winds with height.
-There is a "S" shape to the zero isodop, with winds from the north-northeast near the surface to winds from the south near the edge of the display.
-Thus, the winds are veering with height throughout the entire layer.
+There is a "S" shape to the zero isodop, with winds from the south near the surface to winds from the southwest near the edge of the display.
+Thus, the winds are veering with height throughout the layer.